The Hidden Beaches Of The Great Ocean Road Australia

 To get there, you’ll need to go west from Cape Otway and hit the trail that will take you there.
 It’s about a 90-minute walk to this secluded beach, so make sure you take some snacks with you.

 When you arrive at Station Beach, you’ll be able to see Rainbow Falls and explore the many rock ledges that can be found here.
+Or, you can look for treasures that can be discovered in this scenic location.

-You can also search for hidden treasures and simply enjoy your time away from the busier beaches along the Great Ocean Road.
+Here, you can simply enjoy your time away from the busier beaches along the Great Ocean Road.
+This beautiful beach is a hidden gem, perfect for explorers and adventurers.

-Urquats Bluff Beach
+Urquharts Bluff Beach

 It’s so off the beaten path, in fact, that you’ll want to make sure you pack a lunch since there’s no way to get anything to eat once you get there.

-Partway along the route, at Fair haven, you’ll find the picturesque scene of Urquhart Bluff.
+Partway along the route, at Fairhaven, you’ll find the picturesque scene of Urquhart Bluff.
 It sits on a stretch of coastline riddled with eroding bluffs, limestone cliffs, and rugged reefs.

 The collection of bluffs rise 20m to 50m skyward, and at their bases, there is a collection of 12 charming, exposed beaches that ooze a wild vibe with their rocky outcrops and impressive headlands.